Beta-CrossLaps (Beta-CTx), Serum

 An adjunct in the diagnosis of medical conditions associated with increased bone turnover

-Elevated levels of beta-CTx indicate increased bone resorption.
+Elevated levels of beta-C-terminal telopeptide (CTx) indicate increased bone resorption.
 Increased levels are associated with osteoporosis, osteopenia, Paget disease, hyperthyroidism, and hyperparathyroidism.

-In patients taking antiresorptive agents (bisphosphonates or hormone replacement therapy), a decrease of > or =25% from baseline beta-CTx levels (ie, prior to the start of therapy) 3 to 6 months after initiation of therapy indicates an adequate therapeutic response.
+In patients taking antiresorptive agents (bisphosphonates or hormone replacement therapy), a decrease of 25% or more from baseline beta-CTx levels (ie, prior to the start of therapy) 3 to 6 months after initiation of therapy indicates an adequate therapeutic response.

 Twelve hours before this blood test, do not take multivitamins or dietary supplements containing biotin or vitamin B7 that are commonly found in hair, skin and nail supplements and multivitamins.

-Reduced renal function may lead to reduced urinary excretion of beta-CTx and a consequent increase in the apparent serum beta-CTx concentration.
+Reduced renal function may lead to reduced urinary excretion of beta-C-terminal telopeptide (CTx) and a consequent increase in the apparent serum beta-CTx concentration.